minkwak98/CSPE2024/README.md

 Does 'Bird A's Type a' sound the same to 'Bird B's Type b'?
 Does Bird D's all 3 types sound different?
 Or do all the songs just sound the same?

-I would love to hear your thoughts, which will help me a lot with my current work, so please come talk anytime, or if you missed me: [5.
+I would love to hear your thoughts, which will help me a lot with my current work.
+So please come talk anytime, or if you missed me: [5.
 About me](#5-About-me)😊

 ## 3. Dialects